N3koSempai/KliaStore/README.md

 - Browse by categories
 - Smart caching system for images and app data
 - Install Flatpak applications directly
-- List your flatpak apps and updates
+- List your flatpak apps and updates capcities
 - Built with Tauri, React, and TypeScript

 ## Tech Stack